Developer

 https?://[^s]+

-The Flags That Change Behavior
+Regex Flags That Change Behaviour

-Testing Regex Without Frustration
+Testing Without Frustration

 Related Topics